Mat-och-sovklocka/mos/docs/PRODUCTION_READINESS_REQUIREMENTS.md

 # Production Readiness Requirements
-## MOS Application - External Stakeholder Responsibilities
+## MOS Application - Production Deployment Guide

-### 🚨 **CRITICAL: This application is NOT production-ready without the following infrastructure and support.**
+### Overview
+This document outlines the infrastructure, operational, and resource requirements needed to deploy the MOS application to a production environment.
+The application is designed as a development-ready system that requires appropriate production infrastructure and support to operate reliably.

 ---